DevExpress-Examples/winforms-reorder-grid-rows-by-drag-and-drop/Readme.md

 ```

 A [DragOver](https://docs.devexpress.com/WindowsForms/DevExpress.Utils.DragDrop.DragDropEvents.DragOver) event handler uses the static `DragOverGridEventArgs.GetDragOverGridEventArgs` method to calculate a drag-and-drop operation's settings (state).
-These settings are then assigned to event arguments to activate the drag-and-drop functionality.
+These settings are then assigned to event arguments to activate the drag-and-drop functionality:

 ```cs